+New models need to know how to talk the talk while walking the walk; know your modeling terms!
 Are you a new model who’s confused by some of the jargon thrown around online or in the studio?
 Never fear!
 Check out acting and modeling career coach and Backstage Expert Aaron Marcus’ dictionary for industry vocabulary that you’re likely to run into, and that you should definitely familiarize yourself with.

 Body parts: Some models are hired not for their face, but instead for their special features, such as great legs, hair, hands, etc.

 Bonus: Models are generally paid an additional fee above their hourly or day rate if the ad is running in a “high-exposure format,” such as a poster, billboard, point of purchase, or on the internet.
 Models can also receive bonuses if the ad will run for a long period of time, or if the clients request exclusivity.

 Book: Another term used for a model’s portfolio.

 Buyout: Models are normally given additional money if the client wants to use the ad in perpetuity.